Keyronex/Keyronex/docs/internals/intro.rst

 Introduction
 ============

-This book is intended to outline the design of the Melantix operating system and discuss its implementation.
+This book is intended to outline the design of the Keyronex operating system and discuss its implementation.